These 21 tips for business email writing are the essence of the training presented in the Business Writing Center email course materials.

 - Begin each block with the key terms that tell the reader what is in the block.

-12. Be sure you have enough, but not too much in each block.
+Be sure you have enough, but not too much in each email writing block.

-- Check the contents with a separate read after you finish a draft.
+- Check the contents with a separate read-through after you finish a draft.

 - Be sure you have enough information in each block to accomplish your objectives with the reader.

-- Be sure you have no unnecessary information.
+- As you are writing email, check to be sure you have no unnecessary information.

 - Refer to your objectives as you write and after you are finished.
 Are you giving the reader what he or she needs to accomplish your objectives?

-- Use white space, headings, indentations, rules, and other devices to help the reader navigate your email.
+- Use white space, headings, indentations, rules, and other devices to help the reader navigate your email writing.

 - Don’t write business emails that are large clumps of text, like a novel.

-14. Identify all lists in your business email and break them out with ordinals, numbers, or bullets.
+Identify lists in your business email and break them out with ordinals, numbers, or bullets.

-- Identify lists in your business email.
-Break out all lists with ordinals, bullets, or numbers.
+- As you are writing email, identify lists in the email.
+Break out lists with ordinals, bullets, or numbers.

-- Don’t write lists in the text, with items separated by semicolons or numbers in parentheses.
-Break them out into bulleted or numbered lists.
+- Don’t write lists in paragraph form, with items separated by semicolons or numbers in parentheses.
+Break lists out into bulleted or numbered lists.

 - Write numbered lists for items that must be in a specific order.
 Use bullets for lists with items that do not have to be in a specific order.